Lavanya103/LanguageTranslator/README.md

 # LanguageTranslator
-Smallest code possible for translating languages.
+Smallest code possible for translating languages using googletrans, translators .